 The building’s isolation, at the foot of a steep bluff and well separated from the main park, made it an easy target.
-In the summer of 1948, the Milwaukee Journal reported numerous instances of vandalism, which included the building being broken into, windows shattered, fire extinguishers emptied, metal locker doors torn off, damage to the building’s loudspeaker system, a safe turned upside down, and light bulbs and reflectors smashed.
+In the summer of 1948 there were numerous instances of vandalism.
+The building was broken into, windows shattered, fire extinguishers emptied, metal locker doors torn off, the building’s loudspeaker system damaged, a safe turned upside down and light bulbs and reflectors smashed.

 Faced with continued repairs to a building that no longer had a purpose, the county bowed to the inevitable.
 The building closed and was torn down in the 1970s.
 Demolition crews left the massive retaining wall in place, probably because the river still lapped against it and erosion certainly would have followed its removal.

 Today, the wall, built one hundred years ago, sits high and dry and a fair distance from the river, a silent reminder of children splashing in the sun on hot days, vandals prowling on dark nights and the terrible fragility of the river’s health.

 grew up on Locust st and as kids we ran up and down the Milw. river I

 To Norman Thompson-I grew up on the corner of Locust and Pierce in that stone house.
 Did you have a sister Louise and brother Robert?
 If so my brothers and I played with you as kids in the 60’s.
 Is this you? email@example.com